-Curfoso alconing - Manusa and an assault land to sign a second Surface cleaning Vacuum or dry sweep at least twice a year Or, pressure wash at a right angle to the pavem ent Required/ Inspection Maintenance Needed (if none, state Conditions to Check for Action Suggested Date none needed) Erosion from landscape areas onto Implement temporary erosion prevention and Required pervious paving sediment control and a permanent fix for the - · · · · erosion issue(s).
-Reduced infiltration Must inspect during a storm event.
-If storms are Required not infiltrating, contact the jurisdiction.
-Weed and moss growth over 10% of area Mechanically remove during the dry season.
-Required or more Avoid mossicides and herbicides.
-Trash and Leaves Pick up trash, blow or sweep leaves.
-Remove and Required dispose.
-Signage describing Pervious Pavement in If a sign was specified on the plans, ensure sign is Required place visible and legible.
-Aggregate loss, potholes, cracks Repair per manufacturer specification, 50sf or Suggested less of damage may be patched with conventional asphalt, up to 10% of the entire pervious surface.
-Settling of pavers or loss of paver filling.
-Reset pavers and replace missing fill material per Suggested original design.
+Surface cleaning Vacuum or dry sweep at least twice a year Or, pressure wash at a right angle to the pavement Conditions to Check for Action Required/ Suggested Inspection Date Maintenance Needed (if none, state none needed) Erosion from landscape areas onto pervious paving Implement temporary erosion prevention and sediment control and a permanent fix for the erosion issue(s).
+Required Reduced infiltration Must inspect during a storm event.
+If storms are not infiltrating, contact the jurisdiction.
+Required Weed and moss growth over 10% of area or more Mechanically remove during the dry season.
+Avoid mossicides and herbicides.
+Required Trash and Leaves Pick up trash, blow or sweep leaves.
+Remove and dispose.
+Required Signage describing Pervious Pavement in place If a sign was specified on the plans, ensure sign is visible and legible.
+Required Aggregate loss, potholes, cracks Repair per manufacturer specification, 50sf or less of damage may be patched with conventional asphalt, up to 10% of the entire pervious surface.
+Suggested Settling of pavers or loss of paver filling.
+Reset pavers and replace missing fill material per original design.
+Suggested